Our History

 Children Being Weighed at Rest Haven Preventorium

 In 1998, Rest Haven began doing business as Children’s Health Fund.
-The spirit and mission of Rest Haven’s beginnings have persevered for more than 106 years due to the dedication and commitment to ensuring all children’s health needs are met and is known, today, as Rest Haven Children’s Health Fund.
+The spirit and mission of Rest Haven’s beginnings have persevered for more than 100 years due to the dedication and commitment to ensuring all children’s health needs are met and is known, today, as Children’s Health Foundation.

 Our Mission